Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

-Entropy is served iff it is **fresh** (current or previous ledger) **and** meets that class floor; otherwise the call **fails closed** (`TOO_LITTLE_ENTROPY`). `entropy_status()` separately exposes the stored tier, contributor count, denominator, and ledger age so hooks can impose proportional or absolute policies without freezing those policies into the host ABI.
+Entropy is served iff it is **fresh** (current or previous ledger) **and** meets that class floor; otherwise the call **fails closed** (`TOO_LITTLE_ENTROPY`). `entropy_status()` separately exposes the stored tier, contributor count, and denominator so hooks can impose proportional or absolute policies without freezing those policies into the host ABI.
 Fallback is tier 1 with count/denominator `0/0`, so callers must classify tier before arithmetic.
 Draws are also domain-separated by the hook execution role that can share a transaction and hook hash: strong vs weak, callback vs direct